Automatic Stage Lighting Control: Is it a Rule-Driven Process or Generative Task?: Evaluation

-To better assess how our results align with human preferences, we designed a questionnaire to collect participants' feedback on the stage lighting effects created by each object.
+To better assess how our results align with human preferences, we designed a questionnaire to collect participants' feedback on the stage lighting effects created by each method.

 We recruited 38 respondents through social media platforms and live music venues, with the human evaluation spanning half a month.
 The participants included 20 males and 18 females aged 18–55 (predominantly 18–30), among whom 9 had professional experience in lighting design, music production, or stage art, and over half were frequent live music attendees.
 All participants reported normal hearing, normal or corrected-to-normal vision, and no history of color blindness or color weakness.

-The questionnaire was structured as follows: \begin{itemize}[left=0pt] \item \textbf{3 music pieces}: Each sampled randomly from the testing set, lasting 20 seconds. \item \textbf{4 objects per group}: Ground Truth, Skip-BART, Skip-BART (w/o skip connection), and Rule-based. \emph{Here, for the ablation study, we only evaluate Skip-BART without the skip connection.
-We primarily considered the following factors: first, the efficiency of these components has been widely demonstrated in other fields; second, increasing the number of comparative methods complicates data collection and may discourage user participation, as longer questionnaires can lead to fatigue and confusion when viewing the same lighting video for a particular piece of music.
-For simplicity, we will refer to Skip-BART (without skip connection) as Ablation Study in this section and the following tables.} \item \textbf{6 evaluation dimensions}: Emotional Match Between Lighting and Music, Visual Impact, Rhythmic Synchronization Accuracy, Smoothness of Lighting Transitions, Immersive Atmosphere Intensity, and Innovative Surprise \cite{erdmann2025development}. \end{itemize} Each music piece constituted one group, including four videos corresponding to the four objects, with the music serving as background sound and a dynamic color block representing the light changes.
-Within each music group, the four videos were presented in a randomized order to eliminate order effects.
-Participants were required to rate each video under each music group on the six dimensions using a 7-point Likert scale (1 = very dissatisfied, 7 = very satisfied).
+All participants are required to evaluate three music pieces alongside the lights across six metrics \citep{erdmann2025development}, with each metric scored from 1 to 7 (the higher the score, the better the evaluation).
+The lighting conditions were derived from four sources: Ground Truth, Skip-BART, Rule-based Method, and Skip-BART (w/o skip connection). \emph{For the ablation study, we specifically evaluate Skip-BART without the skip connection.
+We considered two main factors: first, the efficiency of these components has been widely demonstrated in other fields; second, increasing the number of comparative methods complicates data collection and may discourage user participation, as longer questionnaires can lead to fatigue and confusion while viewing the same lighting video for a particular piece of music.
+For simplicity, we will refer to Skip-BART (w/o skip connection) as the Ablation Study in this section and the following tables.} Due to page limitations, we outline the primary experimental process and results below, while the Appendix \ref{sec:Human Study Details} contains the complete survey questionnaire and the analytical results.